ILIAS-eLearning/ILIAS/Services/User/handle-user-data.md

 # User Data
 ## Access Data of the User Currently Logged in

-An instance of class `ilObjUser` for the user currently logged in ILIAS is available in the global variable `$ilUser`.
+An instance of class `ilObjUser` for the user currently logged in ILIAS is available through the DI-Container.
 You can use the public methods of this class to access the data of the current user (see `Services/User/classes/class.ilObjUser.php`):

 ```php
 function foo()